 Taking your first cruise is exciting… but can also be a bit confusing.
 Cruise travel is different than any other vacation.
-Even staying at a land-based all-inclusive resort — perhaps the most similar experience to a cruise — isn’t quite the same as a vacation on a ship.
+Even staying at a land-based all-inclusive resort — perhaps the most similar experience to a cruise — isn’t anywhere near the same as a vacation on a ship.

 If you’re wondering exactly what you can expect, we’ve detailed some of the basic things about cruising that we think every first-time cruise passenger should know.
 From how you spend money on the ship (cash isn’t used) to what to expect going through security, it’s all here.